 DO EVERYTHING IN THE NAME OF THE LORD JESUS

 Nothing is irrelevant and nothing is outside his dominion.

 The Lordship of Christ in our fellowship.

 Last week I bumped into a couple I hadn’t seen for a long time – maybe 20 years – and they had come to St Thomas in the past for a certain family ceremony.
 They have no link to any church.
 They mentioned to me that they didn’t go to church, their children now in their teenage years are at one of the High Schools nearby and she said I’ve told the children you don’t need to go to church to be a Christian (it’s always a dangerous thing to say to a clergyman!).

 Little did she realise as she said this to me that what she was saying is “I don’t have the life or the love of Christ in my heart”.
 That’s why I don’t have anything to do with the people of God because there’s no life or no love there.
-No I am not the judge, and I can’t decide exactly where she stands, but that’s the general thrust of that type of thinking, isn’t it?
-I don’t have to do that, but when you put your faith in Christ, it becomes a new choice, a new delight and a new desire from Christ himself.
+No I am not the judge and I can’t decide exactly where she stands but that’s the general thrust of that type of thinking, isn’t it?
+I don’t have to do that but when you put your faith in Christ, it becomes a new choice, a new delight and a new desire for Christ himself.

 And the more we grow in Christ, the more we value his people, the more we grow down, the more we value the fellowship of God’s people.
 CS Lewis said in one of his books ‘that hell is going to be living in a very dark and dull place where everybody moves progressively further and further away from everybody else’.
-But under the inspiration of the Spirit and the leadership of Christ and in the direction of the Word of God, we come, and we appreciate one another, and we look at one another, and we say ‘you are members of God’s family chosen, holy and dearly loved’.
-‘We have great opportunities together to grow, and we have policies of peace and the word and the Lordship of Jesus’.
+But under the inspiration of the Spirit and the leadership of Christ and in the direction of the Word of God, we come and we appreciate one another and we look at one another and we say ‘you are members of God’s family chosen, holy and dearly loved’.
+‘We have great opportunities together to grow and we have policies of peace and word and the Lordship of Jesus’.